-Speaking to UNILAD, Goodden explained their 'biggest artistic leaps coincided with new chapters in their drug-taking', from well-documented everyday encounters with cannabis and speed, to lesser known trips on Predludin, Benzedrine and LSD.
+Speaking to UNILAD, Goodden explained their ‘biggest artistic leaps coincided with new chapters in their drug-taking’, from well-documented everyday encounters with cannabis and speed, to lesser known experiences on LSD, cocaine and heroin.

 Goodden described two particularly profound changes, saying:

 The first was in 1964 when they really fell in love with smoking cannabis, thanks to an infamous night in New York with Bob Dylan.

 It led to their music becoming slower, more reflective and often autobiographical – think of songs such as I’m A Loser and In My Life.

 The second breakthrough was after they first had LSD.
 Lennon and Harrison had their drinks spiked in 1965, not knowing much at all about the drug and immediately realised its significance and potential.